ABOUT JOEL TJINTJELAAR / OWNER AND FOUNDER BW/VISION

 Joel Tjintjelaar – BWvision.com Owner and Founder, B&W fine art photographer/ educator/ author.

-Joel Tjintjelaar is a fine-art photographer, specialized in Black and White, long exposure, architectural, landscape and still life photography.
-Born in Jakarta, grew up in The Netherlands, trained as a criminal lawyer, but worked in the IT for over 20 years before he decided to quit his daytime job and to dedicate the rest of his life as a full-time professional photographer in 2014.
+Joel is a fine-art photographer, specialized in Black and White, long exposure, architectural, landscape and still life photography.
+Born in Jakarta, raised in The Netherlands, trained as a criminal lawyer, but worked in the IT for over 20 years before he quit his daytime job in 2014 to do photography full-time.

-Joel believes that fine-art photography and art, in general, is about creating experiences to change perceptions and create awareness, sometimes on an aesthetic level, but preferably on a more profound level to change our perception and awareness of the world we live in and our place and responsibility in it.
+Joel believes that fine-art photography, and art in general, is about creating meaningful experiences, on an aesthetic level, but preferably on a more profound level to change our perception and awareness of the world we live in and our place and responsibility in it.

-Joel is also the co-author with Julia Anna Gospodarou of the 424 pages eBook From Basics to Fine Art – Black and White Photography – architecture and beyond released in 2014.
+Joel co-authored with Julia Anna Gospodarou the highly praised 424 pages eBook From Basics to Fine Art – Black and White Photography – architecture and beyond released in 2014.